level12/env-config/readme.md

 # When an AWS cli tool or library needs to use this profile, it will call `env-config-aws` exactly
 # as defined here.
 EC will then:
 # 1. Read the profile name as an argument and fetch the mfa_serial and
-#    credential_source from this profile.
+#    envconfig_1pass from this profile.
-# 2. Generate temporary session credentials using the credential_source below
+# 2. Generate temporary session credentials using the envconfig_1pass ref below
 # 3. Output those credentials in the format expected by a credential_process to be consumed by AWS
 #    tools/libs.
 credential_process = env-config-aws starfleet